The Old Operating Theatre Museum

 Thankfully it’s now a lot easier to get into, the skylight’s been uncovered, and stepping into the garret theatre is like going back in time.
 Not only can you see how the room was set up, with the viewing stands and the original operating table, but there’s also dozens of old surgical instruments, jars of specimens and operating paraphernalia, including a machine for drilling holes in people’s heads.

-However the best time to visit The Old Operating Theatre is after hours, for one of the museum’s atmospheric events.
-Take a date here for a nice romantic talk on nightmares in the Middle Ages; a secret, candlelit concert; or even a demonstration of Victorian-era surgery.
+On weekends, the curators put on demonstrations of Victorian-era surgery at 11am and 4pm.
+But the best time to visit The Old Operating Theatre is after hours, for one of the museum’s atmospheric events.
+Take a date here for a nice romantic talk on nightmares in the Middle Ages; a secret, candlelit concert; or even a little mind-reading.

 And the best part?